 The capitalist state can, as Robertson and Dale (2002) explain, be more or less punitive in the way it approaches questions of youth (un)employment, and this is dependent both upon objective circumstances and ideological orientation.
 Social democratic and ‘third way’ regimes tend to place more emphasis upon motivational and bridging strategies, whereas more neo-liberal regimes prefer to emphasise punishing strategies, at least when dealing with working-class people; and, although disciplinary undercurrents existed under the New Labour governments of Tony Blair and Gordon Brown (Levitas, 2005), a more hard-edged approach has been evident since the coalition took power in 2010.
-Expanding education systems and developing bridging strategies is costly and requires at least some degree of economic redistribution, and so goes against the grain for the coalition’s leadership, which is committed to a less diluted neo-liberal policy agenda than its predecessors.
+Expanding education systems and developing bridging strategies is costly and requires at least some degree of economic redistribution, and so goes against the grain among the coalition’s leadership, which is committed to a less diluted neo-liberal policy agenda than its predecessors.
 Consequently, over recent years, Connexions has been dismantled, its services cut back and contracted out to private and voluntary sector providers; the Educational Maintenance Allowance (EMA) and the Future Jobs Fund have been abandoned; and various other initiatives, such as the New Deal for Communities, have also been undone.
 There has, alongside such measures, also been a revivification of populist notions about the growth of a so-called underclass – or, in other words, the belief that a certain section of society characterised by fecklessness and a culture of dependency is essentially work-shy.
-Such beliefs are strongly endorsed by the current Conservative Secretary of State for Work and Pensions, Ian Duncan Smith:
+Such beliefs are strongly endorsed by the current Conservative Secretary of State for Work and Pensions, Ian Duncan Smith who said:

 There is no point assuming...that everyone understands the intrinsic benefits of work, the feelings of self-worth, or the opportunity to build self-esteem...For someone from a family or peer group where no one has ever held work...the notion that taking a job is a mug’s game...across generations and throughout communities, worklessness has become ingrained into everyday life.
 (Duncan Smith, 2012)